 In terms of friends, they were cool.
-The only thing for them was inconvenience.
+The only thing for them was the inconvenience.
 If they were throwing a party they might not of been very accommodating.
 Then other friends were.

 Having been a vegan for over 4 and a half years, has your comfort level with conversations with non-vegans changed?
-For example, in situations where people ask why you don’t eat meat, where do you get your calcium etc?
+For example, in situations where people ask why you don’t eat meat, where do you get your calcium etc.?

 Yeah definitely.
 In the early days, I had a lot of feelings of judgement and anger.
 So when somebody would ask me a question I would jump to providing facts on factory farming and health.
 It has evolved a lot as I don’t do that anymore and instead, I lead by example.

-I work from home now, but when I was employed at my previous job, I would always bring my lunch into work and people could actually see what I was eating.
+I work from home now, but when I was employed at my previous job, I would always bring my lunch to work and people could actually see what I was eating.
 And more often than not, my food would look way more appetising than what they were eating.
 I would routinely get compliments and comments about how good my food looked.

-I always let anyone taste the food and they seemed surprised as to how well it tasted.
+I always let anyone taste the food, and they seemed surprised as to how well it tasted.

-Eventually people would come to me for advice.
+Eventually, people would come to me for advice.
 They would start opening up about how they want to eat less meat and what they can do to get started.

-This was really interesting for me because everyone knew that I was vegan and I would never make any judging comments towards them.
+This was interesting for me because everyone knew that I was vegan and I would never make any judging comments towards them.
 They would always be the ones to reach out to me and have changed their diet as a result.

 What’s your take on the different approaches to activism?
 I.e in your face vs a more subtle approach?